Working Offline in Overleaf v2

 - Academics can apply for discounted or free accounts.

-Finally, the git integration in Overleaf v1 was a free feature during its beta, and we will continue to offer it for free to all users with Overleaf v1 accounts.
-For users who sign up after Overleaf v2 is released, GitHub sync will be available on our paid plans, as it is currently on ShareLaTeX.
-Like with many other v2 features, this means that the owner of the project will need a paid subscription in order to connect their project with GitHub, but their collaborators can use the integration with free accounts.
+Finally, the git integration in Overleaf v1 was a free feature during its long beta period, and we will continue to offer it for free to all users with Overleaf v1 accounts.
+For users who sign up after Overleaf v2 is out of beta, GitHub sync and direct git access will be available on our paid plans, like on ShareLaTeX.
+As with many other v2 features, this means that the owner of the project will need a paid subscription in order to connect their project with GitHub or enable direct git access, but their collaborators can use the integration with free accounts.

 To let us know what you think and to provide feedback, please fill out our survey.